hexley21/PacketTracer/README.md

 Enable Duplex (config-if)

-> Full-duplex communication increases bandwidth efficiency by allowing both ends of a connection to transmit and receive data simultaneously.
+> Full-duplex communication increases bandwidth efficiency by allowing both ends of a connection to transmit and receive data simultaneously

     duplex full
     speed {value}

-> val is usually - ___100___
+> val is usually - ***100***

 Auto-MDIX (config-if)

-> With auto-MDIX enabled, either type of cable can be used to connect to other devices, and the interface automatically adjusts to communicate successfully.
+> With auto-MDIX enabled, either type of cable can be used to connect to other devices, and the interface automatically adjusts to communicate successfully

     mdix auto